Anup-Deshmukh/Unsupervised-Chunking/README.md

 ## Data preparation (CONLL)

+All the experiements and results in this repository are done on the CoNLL-2000 dataset.
 Please refer to the code inside data_conll for all the processed files and the original conll data files.

 ## Files